-In-depth study of the etiology, symptomatology and treatment of schizophrenia.
-Depression as a symptom and as a psychosis.
+In-depth study of the etiology, symptomatology and treatment of the major mental health disorders.
 Special topics, such as shame, guilt, suicide.
-Primary source readings.
+Additional focus will be on the integration of psychological assessment information into diagnosis and treatment planning.
 Prerequisites: CPSY 6103 or department permission.
 3 credits.